Beveridge curve: Empirical applications

 The US calculates the Beveridge curve using Bureau of Labor Statistics' Job Opening and Labor Turnover Survey (JOLTS) data.
 A UV curve may be calculated for specific industries or demographic groups, to disentangle drivers of movement realized in the aggregate curve.

-Potential theories to explain a temporary, homothetic shifts of the Beveridge curve exist.
-Empirical data has documented a number of these event.
+Potential theories to explain temporary homothetic shifts of the Beveridge curve exist.
+Empirical data has documented a number of these events.
 Following the Great Recession in 2008, there was a marked shift in the Beveridge curve.
-A 2012 International Monetary Fund (IMF) said the shift can be explained in part by "extended unemployment insurance benefits" and "skill mismatch" between unemployment and vacancies.
-In 2021, during the ongoing COVID-19 pandemic, there was a marked shift outward in the US Beveridge curve, as workers were let go and eventually there was rehiring activity in different geographies and sectors.
+A 2012 International Monetary Fund (IMF) said the shift can be explained in part by "extended unemployment insurance benefits" and "skill mismatch" between unemployed persons and vacancies.
+In 2021, during the ongoing COVID-19 pandemic, there was a marked shift outward in the US Beveridge curve, as workers were dismissed and eventually there was rehiring activity in different geographies and sectors.
 A number of recent economic studies have found nonlinearities between the ratio of vacancies to the unemployment rate, both variables plotted by the curve.

 Movement along the curve is well documented.
 Throughout the business cycle, the economy will operate at a point along the curve, with fluctuations.
 During recessions, unemployment increases and vacancy rate decreases; in expansions the unemployment rate decreases while the vacancy rate increases.